nikhilVaravadekar15/next-resume/Prompt.md

 - make my resume easier to scan.
 - add appropriate buzzwords based on the context

-then provide me the response in latex || markdown  format, This will make it easier for me to convert the information into a beautiful and professionally formatted document.
+then provide me the response in latex format, This will make it easier for me to convert the information into a beautiful and professionally formatted document.

 Here's my information delimited by triple backticks: